Dairy upgrade presents water recycling opportunity

 The hydrant washers will also be using effluent from the effluent system to wash the yard.
 This will save 5000 litres of fresh water each day — that's 1.8 megalitres, or 1,800,000 litres over the course of a year.
 The water saved will help to reduce the farm's dependence on the spring-fed dam supplying the property.

-River water used in the dairy may require filtration to remove sediments which can build up in the hot water service.
-River water can also contain organic matter that can bind up chemicals and detergents.
+- river water used in the dairy may require filtration to remove sediments which can build up in the hot water service

-Bore water may be high in mineral salts such as iron oxide and may be hard.
-Detergents do not perform well in water that contains high levels of minerals or salts which are common in bore water.
+- detergents do not perform well in water that contains high levels of minerals or salts which are common in bore water

 The plate cooler in the Spencers' dairy shed recycles rainwater.
 The water comes from an in-ground well, through the cooler and back into the well.